 Options may include:

-- Surgery to remove the ovaries (oophorectomy)
+- Surgery to remove the ovaries, called oophorectomy.

-- Radiation therapy aimed at the ovaries
+- Radiation therapy aimed at the ovaries.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.